kim-sungah/kim-sungah/README.md

 ## 👋 Hi there!
 I am currently studying to become an autonomous driving developer.
 ##
-## I love exercising, running, and exhibitions.
+## I enjoy exercising, running, and exhibitions.

 <!--
 **kim-sungah/kim-sungah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.